facundoMunoz/readme-template/README.md

 # README Template

-This is the README template I use to document my projects, inspired by the repositories listed in the [Acknowledgments](#acknowledgments).
+This is the README template I use to document my projects, inspired by the repositories listed in the [Acknowledgments](#acknowledgments)

 [![Licence][license-shield]](./LICENSE)